tmhsplb/opiddailydoc/docs/Infrastructure.md

 which specifes the code used to create the ASP.NET Identity tables.
 It is worth taking a look at this file.

 The first time the program was run, the Superadmin user, sa, was created in table **AspNetUsers** of the OPIDDaily database.
 (See the Database Diagram section on the Database tab.)
-User sa was created by method `Startup.Configuration` (part of Katana middleware) on the toplevel file
+User sa was created by method Startup.Configuration (part of Katana middleware) on the toplevel file
-OPIDDaily\Startup.cs.
+Startup.cs.
 This file specifies the user sa as the first user in role SuperAdmin (created on the file).
 It also points to the toplevel file
 Config.cs through the reference Config.SuperadminPassword, where the password of user sa is configured.

 This project used as its starting point the [excellent CodeProject article ASP.NET MVC Security and Creating User Role](https://www.codeproject.com/Articles/1075134/ASP-NET-MVC-Security-And-Creating-User-Role)